-The following is a summary description of certain provisions of the Forward Delivery Bond Purchase Contract (the "Forward Purchase Agreement") for the 2022 Junior Lien Bonds entered into on February , 2022 (the "Sale Date") between the Commission and Citigroup Global Markets Inc., acting on behalf of itself and as representative of the other underwriters named therein.
+The following is a summary description of certain provisions of the Forward Delivery Bond Purchase Contract (the "Forward Purchase Agreement") for the 2022 Junior Lien Bonds entered into on February 8, 2022 (the "Sale Date") between the Commission and Citigroup Global Markets Inc., acting on behalf of itself and as representative of the other underwriters named therein.
 Subject to the terms of the Forward Purchase Agreement, the Commission is to issue and deliver the 2022 Junior Lien Bonds on the Settlement Date.

 The obligation of the Underwriters to purchase the 2022 Junior Lien Bonds from the Commission is subject to the satisfaction of certain conditions on the Settlement Date.
 The conditions to be satisfied during the period from and including the Sale Date to and including the Settlement Date are, in general, comparable to those in connection with bond closings that utilize a standard two to three-week period between sale dates and settlement dates.
 Because of the forward delivery in connection with the sale and settlement of the 2022 Junior Lien Bonds, there are certain additional termination rights and settlement conditions that are not generally present in bond transactions that do not involve a forward delivery, and certain of those additional rights and conditions are summarized below.
 All of the conditions and termination rights with respect to the sale and settlement of the 2022 Junior Lien Bonds are set forth in the Purchase Contract for Forward Delivery Bonds, the form of which is attached as APPENDIX I (the "Purchase Contract for Forward Delivery Bonds"), and all of the discussion under this caption is qualified by reference to such contract.
-Investors in the 2022 Junior Lien Bonds must execute and deliver to the Underwriters a Purchase Contract for Forward Delivery Bonds.
+Investors in the 2022 Junior Lien Bonds have executed and delivered to the Underwriters a Purchase Contract for Forward Delivery Bonds.

-Prior to the Settlement Date, an updated Official Statement will be delivered to reflect any material changes since the date of the Official Statement, including, but not limited to, updated financial and operating information as described above under "SECURITY AND SOURCES OF PAYMENT OF THE 2022 JUNIOR LIEN BONDS".
+This Updated Official Statement is being delivered to reflect the material changes since the date of the Official Statement, including, but not limited to, updated financial and operating information as described above under "SECURITY AND SOURCES OF PAYMENT OF THE 2022 JUNIOR LIEN BONDS".

-BY PLACING AN ORDER WITH THE UNDERWRITERS FOR THE PURCHASE OF THE 2022 JUNIOR LIEN BONDS, THE PURCHASER ACKNOWLEDGES AND AGREES THAT THE 2022 JUNIOR LIEN BONDS ARE BEING SOLD ON A "FORWARD" BASIS AND THAT THE PURCHASER IS OBLIGATED TO ACCEPT DELIVERY OF AND PAY FOR THE 2022 JUNIOR LIEN BONDS ON THE SETTLEMENT DATE SUBJECT TO THE CONDITIONS IN THE PURCHASE CONTRACT FOR FORWARD DELIVERY BONDS, AND THAT EACH INVESTOR WILL SIGN, AND DELIVER TO THE REPRESENTATIVE, A PURCHASE CONTRACT FOR FORWARD DELIVERY BONDS (IN THE FORM OF APPENDIX I) AS A CONDITION TO ANY 2022 JUNIOR LIEN BONDS BEING ALLOCATED TO SUCH INVESTOR.
+BY PLACING AN ORDER WITH THE UNDERWRITERS FOR THE PURCHASE OF THE 2022 JUNIOR LIEN BONDS, THE PURCHASERS HAVE ACKNOWLEDGED AND AGREED THAT THE 2022 JUNIOR LIEN BONDS ARE BEING SOLD ON A "FORWARD" BASIS AND THAT THE PURCHASER IS OBLIGATED TO ACCEPT DELIVERY OF AND PAY FOR THE 2022 JUNIOR LIEN BONDS ON THE SETTLEMENT DATE SUBJECT TO THE CONDITIONS IN THE PURCHASE CONTRACT FOR FORWARD DELIVERY BONDS.
+EACH INVESTOR HAS SIGNED AND DELIVERED TO THE REPRESENTATIVE, A PURCHASE CONTRACT FOR FORWARD DELIVERY BONDS (IN THE FORM OF APPENDIX I) AS A CONDITION TO 2022 JUNIOR LIEN BONDS BEING ALLOCATED TO SUCH INVESTOR.
 ADDITIONALLY, EACH INVESTOR ACKNOWLEDGES AND AGREES THAT ANY SALE OF THE 2022 JUNIOR LIEN BONDS BY THE INVESTOR DURING THE DELAYED DELIVERY PERIOD (AS DEFINED BELOW) MUST BE ACCOMPANIED BY A PURCHASE CONTRACT FOR FORWARD DELIVERY BONDS (IN THE FORM OF APPENDIX I) EXECUTED BY THE NEW PURCHASER, TOGETHER WITH DELIVERY OF THE OFFICIAL STATEMENT TO THE NEW PURCHASER.